tommythorn/spleentt-5x8-font/README.md

 Fonts are notoriously subjective so I don't expect everyone to agree with all my changes.
 One particularily thorny character I went back and forth on is the asterisk `*`.
 It feels a bit overweight, but Creeps' version no longer feels like an asterisk.
+Similar story for the percent `%`.